Battle of Stalingrad: Soviet victory

-On 30 January 1943, the 10th anniversary of Hitler's coming to power, Goebbels read out a proclamation that included the sentence: "The heroic struggle of our soldiers on the Volga should be a warning for everybody to do the utmost for the struggle for Germany's freedom and the future of our people, and thus in a wider sense for the maintenance of our entire continent."
-The same day, Hermann Göring broadcast from the air ministry, comparing the situation of the surrounded German 6th Army to that of the Spartans at the Battle of Thermopylae, the speech was not well received by soldiers however.
+On 30 January, the 10th anniversary of Hitler's coming to power, Goebbels read out a proclamation that included the sentence: "The heroic struggle of our soldiers on the Volga should be a warning for everybody to do the utmost for the struggle for Germany's freedom and the future of our people, and thus in a wider sense for the maintenance of our entire continent."
+The same day, Hermann Göring broadcast from the air ministry, comparing the situation of the surrounded German 6th Army to that of the 300 Spartans at the Battle of Thermopylae; however, the speech was not well-received by soldiers.
 Paulus notified Hitler that his men would likely collapse before the day was out.
 In response, Hitler then issued a tranche of field promotions to the Sixth Army's officers, with Paulus made a Generalfeldmarschall.
 In deciding to promote Paulus, Hitler noted that there was no record of a German or Prussian field marshal having ever surrendered.
 The implication was clear: if Paulus surrendered, he would shame himself and would become the highest-ranking German officer ever to be captured.
 As a result, Hitler believed that Paulus would either fight to the last man or commit suicide.

-On the next day, the southern pocket in Stalingrad collapsed.
+The next day, the southern pocket in Stalingrad collapsed.
 Soviet forces reached the entrance to the German headquarters in the ruined GUM department store.
-Major Anatoly Soldatov described the conditions of the department store basement as such, "it was unbelievably filthy, you couldn't get through the front or back doors, the filth came up to your chest, along with human waste and who knows what else.
+Major Anatoly Soldatov described the conditions of the department store basement: "it was unbelievably filthy, you couldn't get through the front or back doors, the filth came up to your chest, along with human waste and who knows what else.
 The stench was unbelievable."
 When interrogated by the Soviets, Paulus claimed that he had not surrendered.
 He said that he had been taken by surprise.
 He denied that he was the commander of the remaining northern pocket in Stalingrad and refused to issue an order in his name for them to surrender.

 The central pocket, under the command of Heitz, surrendered the same day, while the northern pocket, under the command of General Karl Strecker, held out for two more days.
 Four Soviet armies were deployed against the northern pocket.
-At four in the morning on 2 February, Strecker was informed that one of his own officers had gone to the Soviets to negotiate surrender terms.
+At 4:00 a.m. on 2 February, Strecker was informed that one of his own officers had gone to the Soviets to negotiate surrender terms.
 Seeing no point in continuing, he sent a radio message saying that his command had done its duty and fought to the last man.
 When Strecker finally surrendered, he and his chief of staff, Helmuth Groscurth, drafted the final signal sent from Stalingrad, purposely omitting the customary exclamation to Hitler, replacing it with "Long live Germany!"

 Around 91,000 exhausted, ill, wounded, and starving prisoners were taken.
 The prisoners included 22 generals.
 Hitler was furious and confided that Paulus "could have freed himself from all sorrow and ascended into eternity and national immortality, but he prefers to go to Moscow".